 I am an amateur photographer living in Liverpool.
-I have been interested in photography since my school days, but it has played a much larger part in my life since I retired.
-I was then making transparencies but switched to digital in 2007.
-Having used Minolta SLR cameras for my transparencies, I chose Sony (who had taken over the Minolta business) when I went digital as I was intending to retain the use of the lenses which I had.
+I have been interested in photography since my school days (we had a Photographic Club in the school) but it has played a larger part in my life since I retired in 2001.
+I was then making transparencies but went digital in 2007.
+As I had been using Minolta cameras up to that point I chose Sony, who had taken over the Minolta business, so that I could still use my old lenses.
 Before long, though I was buying new lenses anyway.

 I used a succession of Sony cameras (100.
 700, 580, 77ii and 6000) over the next twelve years, and, briefly in 2009, a Canon EOS 400D, but have now switched to the Fujifilm X series (XT-2 and XT-3).
 I keep my kit simple, which means just two lenses, the Fujinon 16-80 mm on the XT-2 and the 100-400 mm on the X-T3.